 - At 2 hour check the pork belly, if not soft and breaking apart let it cook for a further 30 min.

 - final checks, make sure the pork belly is soft, make sure there is enough liquid, if not add some more water make sure it thickens up by cooking for a few extra minutes.

 - Check the seasoning , see if it needs more salt and pepper, add flaked chilly to taste.

 - If you make this dish leave your comments, I bet you had seconds .

 - white rice (Brazilian style rice)

 - Orange slices ( Peal the orange and slice it, serve it with the feijoada)

-- Spring Greens ( saute on a pan with a bit of butter, salt and black pepper)
+- Spring Greens ( saute in a pan with a bit of butter, salt, and black pepper)